-A range of comments have been submitted relating to existing or possible versions and editions of Singing the Faith.
+A range of comments have been submitted relating to the new family of Singing the Faith editions.
 If you have a question, you may find that it has already been asked and answered.
-Have a look below and check the Recent Comments page and note that the site now has an exclusive Copyright matters page.
-If your question remains answered, do add it to our new Notes & Queries page.
+Have a look below to see if your queston is here.
+If your question remains unanswered, do add it to our new Notes & Queries page.

 What does Singing the Faith contain?